 NOTE 1: Following T307 expiry any dedicated preamble, if provided within the rach-ConfigDedicatedSCG, is not available for use by the UE anymore.

+2> if the UE is configured with DC; or

+2> if the UE is configured with NE-DC and MCG transmission is not suspended:

-2> initiate the SCG failure information procedure as specified in 5.6.13 to report SCG change failure;
+3> initiate the SCG failure information procedure as specified in 5.6.13 to report SCG change failure;

+2> else:

+3> consider radio link failure to be detected for the MCG and SCG i.e. RLF;

+3> initiate the connection re-establishment procedure as specified in TS 38.331 [82] 5.3.7;